online-ml/river/docs/user-guide.quick-start.rst

 Train and test a stream classification model in ``scikit-multiflow``
 ====================================================================

-.. py:currentmodule:: skmultiflow.classification.trees.hoeffding_tree
+.. py:currentmodule:: skmultiflow.trees.hoeffding_tree

 In this example, we will use a data stream to train a :class:`HoeffdingTree` classifier and will measure its performance using prequential evaluation:

-.. py:currentmodule:: skmultiflow.data.generators.waveform_generator
+.. py:currentmodule:: skmultiflow.data.waveform_generator

 1. Create a stream